Chimatara/jupyterhub/docs/source/rbac/roles.md

 - Services
 - Groups

 An entity can have zero, one, or multiple roles, and there are no restrictions on which roles can be assigned to which entity.
-Roles can be added to or removed from entities at any time.
+Roles can be added or removed from entities at any time.

 **Users** \
 When a new user gets created, they are assigned their default role, `user`.
 Additionally, if the user is created with admin privileges (via `c.Authenticator.admin_users` in `jupyterhub_config.py` or `admin: true` via API), they will be also granted `admin` role.
 If existing user's admin status changes via API or `jupyterhub_config.py`, their default role will be updated accordingly (after next startup for the latter).